 Outside of physical education classes, those who were on the football, basketball, baseball, and other team sports treated me like an inferior.
-They threw me into lockers.
-They would treat me as if I was stupid.
+They treated me as if I was stupid.
 They made fun of me for not having a girlfriend.
 By the end of high school, I loathed the sports culture.
 My friends tried to console me by saying that things would change in college.
 They didn’t.
 I was still treated like a second-class citizen.

 The only thing that changed in college was my faith.
 I became a Christian.
 My new faith taught me to endure suffering for the sake of Christ.
 However, to this day it is hard to suffer for being a scrawny weakling.
 What makes the struggle even worse is that sermons are often filled with sports analogies that flood my mind with negative images from the past (I realize that this is my problem with which I have to deal).
 Some pastors even link manliness with involvement in sports.
 Some in the Church see me as having little worth because I can not relate to the sports-saturated culture.

-I have had a few interviews with Churches in which the search committee asked the sports question, “So, what team do you root for?”
-When I answer, “None, I really don’t care for sports,” I am met with an awkward silence.
-After the silence, the interview becomes very short and awkward.
-I am disqualified from ministry in those cases because I do not fit in the sports-saturated culture of the American Church.
+I have had an interview with a church in which the search committee asked the question, “So, what team do you root for?”
+When I answered, “None.
+I really don’t care for sports,” I was met with an awkward silence.
+After the silence, the interview became very short and awkward.
+I was disqualified from ministry because I do not fit in the sports-saturated culture of the American church.

 The ill effects of the sports culture has effected me to this day.
 Although I know that Christ neither accepts me based on my performance, nor rejects me for my failure, I still struggle with seeing myself in those sports-related ways.
 Although I know that I can have confidence approaching the throne, I still struggle with trust and doubt as to whether God will hear a failure such as I. These are sinful thoughts from the pit of hell; yet, they plague my mind.